Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: INTRODUCTION

-Differentiating through conic optimization problems has been studied in several works\cite{agrawal2019differentiating}\cite{barratt2018differentiability} that provide conditions under which the solution is differentiable.
+The above methodology is made possible by advances made in several works\cite{agrawal2019differentiating}\cite{barratt2018differentiability} that study differentiating through conic optimization problems and provide conditions when this is possible.
 These are based on taking matrix differentials of Karush-Kuhn-Tucker(KKT)\cite{boyd2004convex} conditions of the optimization problem at its solutions.
-The idea to use optimization problems as differentiable layers has been realized in several machine learning works\cite{amos2017optnet} recently where instead of using standard units like ReLU as activation functions of neurons in neural networks(NNs), QPs are used to enable richer interactions between NN layers and encode any additional constraints.
-However, using them as a differentiable unit along with dynamical systems has not been explored yet.
+The idea to use optimization problems as differentiable layers has been realized in some recent works\cite{amos2017optnet} where instead of using standard units like ReLU as activation functions of neurons in neural networks(NNs), QPs are used to enable richer interactions between NN layers and encode any additional constraints.
+However, using them as a differentiable unit in dynamical system design has not been explored yet.